 - Too-early pregnancy is a community issue that can be addressed with collaborative partnerships.

 - Parents, families and schools are an integral part of communication and education for youth and young adults.

 - Adolescents and young adults should abstain from sexual activity until they have been taught both the medical rationale for abstinence as well as the most effective and safe methods for contraception.

 - Sexually active adolescents and young adults must have access to medical advice and care along with counseling, advice and support to assist them in developing a safe and healthy lifestyle.

 - Tolerance and diversity are necessary to reduce the rate of adolescent pregnancy and STIs in Pueblo County.

 Go Ask Tara is a Facebook page focused on spreading awareness about health issues facing teens and young adults today.
-Information is provided by the clinc and Health Promotion Specialist at the Pueblo City-County Health Department.
+Information is provided by the clinc and Health Promotion Specialist at the Pueblo Department of Public Health and Environment.
 Like this page by clicking here.

 firstname.lastname@example.org is an anonymous sexual health text or email service for adolescents and young adults can ask questions about birth control, STD’s or any other sexual health topic.
 Answers from a qualified healthcare provider will be provided within 24 hours.
 Clinic appointments can also be made by calling 719-583-4380.